 - Reheat: Warm in a skillet over medium heat or in the microwave until heated through.

 - Freezing: You can freeze cooked quinoa fried rice in a freezer-safe bag or container for up to 1 month.
-Thaw in the fridge overnight and reheat before serving.
+Thaw in the refrigerator overnight and reheat before serving.

 Share your thoughts below!